 Transfer the Balance to a 0% Card

-We’ve learned paying the same amount each month will reduce your balance much faster than just paying the minimum.
+We’ve learned to pay the same amount each month will reduce your balance much faster than just paying the minimum.
 And, we also know interests also go a long way in determining when your debt-free will arrive.
-So, imagine the impact reducing or eliminating the interest charge would have on eliminating debt.
+So, imagine the impact of reducing or eliminating the interest charge would have on eliminating debt.

 If you qualify, there are many credit card companies happy to transfer your balance at a 0% interest for a limited amount of time – usually 1 to 2 years.
 Here is how fast you can wipe out debt when interest is no longer applied: